Lovers Key kayak Rentals: Florida`s Top Kayaking Spot

 Paddling the Mound Key Archaeology Site is an adventure that is more challenging but also very rewarding for kayakers.
 Mound Key, an island that was the center of the Calusa Indian nation beginning 2,000 years ago, is a stop along the Calusa Blueway paddling path.
 Lovers Key State Park is another stop along the Calusa Blueway paddling trail.

 The journey to Mound Key in Estero Bay takes over the open water.
 It is a lovely paddle, and there is a decent chance of spotting manatees and dolphins along the way, but the water can turn windy and rough.
-The following is our account of the kayak route to Mound Key, one of our most beloved kayaking sites in Florida.
+The following is our account of the kayak route to Mound Key, one of Florida's most beloved kayaking sites.

 The expansive park features a tram that takes guests and their belongings from the parking lot on Black Island to the beach on Lovers Key.
 The parking lot is located on Lovers Key.